The open-source sunbather code: modeling escaping planetary atmospheres and their transit spectra: The sunbather code

-\texttt{Cloudy} is a 1D non-local thermodynamic equilibrium (NLTE) photoionization code applicable to many different astrophysical problems.
-It calculates microphysical processes inside a gas cloud irradiated by a light source, predicting the ionization and energy level populations, as well as the emerging spectrum.
+\texttt{Cloudy} is a 1D NLTE photoionization code applicable to many different astrophysical problems.
+Currently, versions \texttt{v17.02} and \texttt{v23.01} are supported by \texttt{sunbather}, and the user may decide which version to install (no significant differences between the two versions were found). \texttt{Cloudy} calculates microphysical processes inside a gas cloud irradiated by a light source, predicting the ionization and energy level populations, as well as the emerging spectrum.
 It includes extensive databases of energy levels, transition probabilities, and collision rates for different molecular, atomic, and ionic species.
 This makes it very suitable for our purpose of predicting the physical state of upper exoplanet atmospheres, which due to their low densities are expected to show a complex chemical state governed by NLTE effects.
-In recent years, \texttt{Cloudy} has been increasingly applied to the study of exoplanet atmospheres \citep[e.g.,][]{salz_simulating_2016, fossati_data-driven_2020, fossati_non-local_2021, fossati_gaps_2023, turner_detection_2020, young_non-local_2020, zhang_no_2021, zhang_escaping_2022, linssen_constraining_2022, linssen_expanding_2023, kubyshkina_precise_2023}.
+In recent years, \texttt{Cloudy} has been increasingly applied to the study of exoplanet atmospheres \citep[e.g.,][]{salz_simulating_2016, fossati_data-driven_2020, fossati_non-local_2021, fossati_gaps_2023, turner_detection_2020, young_non-local_2020, young_searching_2024, zhang_no_2021, zhang_escaping_2022, linssen_constraining_2022, linssen_expanding_2023, kubyshkina_precise_2024}.

 The isothermal Parker wind density and velocity profiles are solved in an iterative manner when metals are included (visualized in the left part of Fig. \ref{fig:sunbather_chart}).
 We start by running \texttt{p-winds} to calculate the density and velocity profile with hydrogen and helium only.
 We then simulate this density profile with \texttt{Cloudy}, while fixing an isothermal temperature profile $T(r)=T_0$, and using the full composition that includes metals. \texttt{Cloudy} calculates - amongst other things - the ionization profiles of all elements and the corresponding free electron number density profile.
 If we ignore molecules, we only need the electron density to calculate the mean particle mass as